 Sadly, I also know my limitations as a woman.
 I have been, all my life, a voiceless outcast.
 I can’t whisper in Mac’s ear that I love him; I can only type it into this damn tablet with a robot voice.
 As Mac gets to know me, will I be the woman he wants and needs?

 If it turns out that my shortcomings as a woman are more than Mac can deal with, I’ll not be resentful or angry.
-For if I truly love your brother, by being in this family, at least I can have Mac in my life, even if it’s just me secreting myself somewhere in the background.
+If I truly love your brother, I can have Mac in my life by being in this family, even if it’s just me secreting myself somewhere in the background.

 Forgive me for taking so long to answer your question.”

-Ronnie, overcome with emotion, a tear dribbling down the base of her nose, broke the stunned silence.
+A tear dribbling down the base of her nose, Ronnie, overcome with emotion, broke the stunned silence.

 “That was beautiful, Jane.”